Bubobubobubobubo/BuboDirt/README.md

 ### Vadim BPF 2-pole and 4-pole (vbpf2, vbpf4)

-These filters allow frequencies in a certain range to pass while attenuating frequencies outside this range.
-The 2-pole version offers a wider bandwidth, whereas the 4-pole version provides a narrower bandwidth, allowing for more selective frequency filtering.

-Parameters:

-Same as for the LPF filters, with freq now determining the center frequency of the band pass.
+Same parameters, but this filter type is a band-pass filter, which allows frequencies within a certain range to pass through.

 ### Vadim HPF 2-pole and 4-pole (vhpf2, vhpf4)

-These filters attenuate frequencies below a certain cutoff frequency, allowing higher frequencies to pass through.
-Similar to the LPF, the 2-pole version has a gentler slope, and the 4-pole version has a steeper cutoff.

-Parameters:

-Same as for the LPF filters.
+Same parameters, but this filter type is a high-pass filter, which attenuates frequencies below a certain cutoff frequency.

+### Example

 To use these filters in your TidalCycles setup, you must specify the desired filter and its parameters in your TidalCycles code.
 For example, to apply a Vadim LPF 2-pole filter with a cutoff frequency of 500 Hz and a resonance of 0.8, you would write: